 BYJU'S in-house analytics systems seize millions of data points each day.
 The insights assist in areas like improving the company's features or developing highly contextual recommendations.
 The variety of student profiles also gives the company a plan on what can be improved or added to the overall content.

-As the company expands its operations to include more towns and cities as well as overseas, its founders now have the necessary means for investing in developing an entirely new model of education, by employing Artificial Intelligence, machine learning, computer vision, cloud-based analytics as well as Augmented and Virtual Reality And with over 3 million paid subscribers and further expanding, Byju’s will definitely have the information it needs to feed its AI attempts.
+As the company expands its operations to include more towns and cities as well as overseas, its founders now have the necessary means for investing in developing an entirely new model of education, by employing Artificial Intelligence, machine learning, computer vision, cloud-based analytics as well as Augmented and Virtual Reality And with a massive level of subscribers and further expanding, Byju’s will definitely have the information it needs to feed its AI attempts.
 We can anticipate a future version of Byju’s app which customizes itself for each individual learner-student.